Is alcohol a problem? If it’s harming you, or someone you know, it may be time to seek advice from a professional.

 Should I drink while I’m breastfeeding?

 The amount of alcohol in your blood is the same as the amount of alcohol in your breast milk.
-It’s therefore recommended that you avoid drinking alcohol while breastfeeding.
+For women who are breastfeeding, not drinking alcohol is safest for their baby.

 For more information about this, talk to your doctor, obstetrician or midwife, or visit: